How To Use Python To Fake and Rotate User-Agents

 -------------------

-You cannot see the order in which the requests were sent in HTTPBin, as it orders them alphabetically.
+Note: HTTPBin does not show the order in which the requests were sent; it orders them alphabetically.

 We can help with your data or automation needs